hwheinzen/grugen/README.md

 ## Usage example
-Given is the billing data of one year which is sorted by customer.
+Given the billing data of one year which is sorted by customer.

 Create a Grugen file (e.g. `custtotal.grugen`) containing `.gru-` statements:
 ```